 Finals in the Capital Region

-30 musicians total will be chosen to become finalists to play in the Capital Region of New York.
 It is anticipated 10 pianists will be selected in each of the identified Competitions Events.
 Rosewood Fanning reserves the right to cancel or modify any competition event due to lack of qualified candidates.

-For more detailed information closer to June 29, please see our Event page.
 The Competition on Saturday and the Competition Winners’ recital on Sunday are open to the public free of charge.

 Rosewood Fanning will Wait-List qualified musicians for each Competition Event as scheduled.
 Musicians will be notified if they are Wait-Listed once competition decisions are made.
 Candidates for the Wait-List will be requested to advise Rosewood Fanning of their interest in being on a Wait-List when chosen.
 There is no obligation to attend the next level of competition by accepting being on the Wait-List.
 Rosewood Fanning will give Wait-List musicians as much advanced notice as possible if someone selected cannot participate.
 Declinations will not jeopardize future participation in our competitions.